The Open University since 2006

 Do you want to improve your language skills and communicate more easily and effectively in Spanish?
 This free course, Spanish: Espacios públicos, concentrates on Spanish as a tool for communication, but it also provides some insights into Hispanic societies and cultures through authentic printed and audio materials.
 This OpenLearn course focuses on public spaces and how to get by in a Hispanic city.

-- describe places;
+- describe places in Spanish

-- give and understand directions;
+- give and understand directions in Spanish

-- talk about urban transport;
+- talk about urban transport in Spanish

 - Current section: Introduction